-- Main point controller (3) is placed at the foundation of the main joint.
+Placed at the foundation of the main joint.
 Prototypes for Point Controller Edges connect it to two more point controllers

-- Main direction (4) point controller, placed at the point where the main joint connects with the child joint.
+Placed at the point where the main joint connects with the child joint.
 Its position is determined by the child joint

 Its position can be set manually using the Additional point in Axis group of parameters